giserh/PySlope/README.md

         Usage: fos [OPTIONS] CONFIG_FILE DATA_FILE

           Usage:

-            fos -m[general|bishop] [config_file] [data_file]
+          fos [-cdnsw] [-e YES/NO] [-m GENERAL/BISHOP] [-o YES/NO] [-p YES/NO] [-v
+          YES/NO] [-x YES/NO] [CONFIG_FILE] [DATA_FILE]

+          Detailed Help: man fos

         Options:
           -m [general|bishop]  Specifies Slope Stability Method.
+          -s FLOAT             Soil Cohesion in KPa.
+          -d FLOAT             Angle of Internal Friction - in degrees - -n INTEGER           Number of Slices to Calculate on Slope.
+          -w FLOAT             Water Pore Pressure in KPa.
+          -c INTEGER           Number of Slice Bulk to Output to Screen - only works if Verbose isturned on, -v
+          -p [yes|no]          Display percentage complete.
+          -v [yes|no]          Verbose Mode.
+          -e [yes|no]          Save Final Figure.
+          -o [yes|no]          Show Final Figure.
+          -x [yes|no]          Perform Critical Slope Analysis on Data Set.
+          -a TEXT              Ellipsoid Coordinates - x,y,h,v
           --help               Show this message and exit.

     This program only runs on Python 2.7x

 ###How does it work?###

 Given some basic configuration options the program reads in the configuration file and data from an ambiguous file of your choosing.
+It supports:

+* Basic Method of Slicing (General)
+* Simplified Bishops Method.

-Right now the program only supports very basic - Basic Method of Slicing.
-It reads the elevation data (x,y) coordinates and loads them up into a numpy array.
-It then generates coordinates of a perfect circle or ellipse based on the configuration file where you define your circle.
+It reads in elevation data (x,y) coordinates and loads them up into a numpy array.
+It then generates coordinates of an ellipsoid based on the configuration file or terminal input.

 It takes both coordinate sets and isolates the points where the circle intersects the profile.
 For some number crunching it takes the elevation profile itself and generates a user-defined amount of data points that fits the profile of the elevation.

-This allows for a scientist to gather as few points as possible and letting the computer generate n number of points that simulates a lot of points...
+This allows for a scientist to gather as few points as possible and letting the computer generate **n** number of points that simulates a lot of points...
 After it isolates the 'workspace', then the actual calculation for Factor of Safety begins.

-I am not going to go into the logistics if you are interested; follow the source code

-After everything is done it will spit out:
+After everything is done it will spit out - depending on the verbose setting:

 * number of errors caught
 * the Factor of Safety of your slope from your given config settings.
-* Results can be found in your terminal and results.log
+* Results can be found in your terminal and results.txt

 ###Few Pointers###

-* It has a built in error catching system.
+It has a built in error catching system.
 It is common as a computer generated values sometimes things don't go as planned and its impossible to account for each and every problem.. therefore.. when calculating the factor of saftey and forces for each 'slice' if anything doesn't work out right it completely skips that slice and move on to the next.
 It will spit out how many errors it did catch for your information.
 It only will give you results on slices that work.

-* Play around with the circle coordinates, it will only catch the coordinates of the elevation profile that is 'trapped' in the circle and perform calculation on those

-* The whole project is documented.. quite heavly... if you can contribute to the code I would greatly appreciate it.
+The whole project is documented heavly.
+If you can contribute to the code I would greatly appreciate it.

-* It does support a preview of your data with the plotted circle before any calculations are made.
+It does support a preview of your data with the plotted circle before any calculations are made.
 This ensures visual confirmation that the ellipsiod encloses the profile.
-If the ellipsiod doesn't intersect the profile an error will pop up once you 'continue'
+If the ellipsiod doesn't intersect the profile an error will pop up once you 'continue'.

 ###What does it not do?###

-It is a very basic program thus far.
-I have tried a few circle coordinates, but not every possibility.
-Most likely a bug will pop up eventually.
-It doesn't support multilayered strata or 3D... yet.
+It does not support multistrata or 3D calculations.

 ###Configuration File Explained###